FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

 - **Do** complete all fields in the control summary information table and ensure the information is consistent with the control implementation statement.

-- **Do** provide a rationale for “Not Applicable” (N/A) controls.
+- **Do** provide a rationale for "Not Applicable" (N/A) controls.
 Many CSPs mistakenly identify controls as N/A if the capability is not authorized for use.
 For example, many CSPs consider AC-2(2) to be N/A because temporary/emergency accounts are not used in the environment.
 FedRAMP considers this control to be applicable and requires the CSPs to reference the policy that prohibits the creation of temporary/emergency accounts and describe any technical controls in place to prevent the creation of and/or audit unauthorized accounts.

 - **Do** include correct and consistent document titles when referencing other SSP appendices or external documents.
 If the entire referenced document does not apply, specific section references should be provided so the applicable sections can be located easily.
 Provide the filenames of all SSP appendices in Table 12.1 of the SSP template, SSP _Required Appendices._ This way, you only have to update the filename in one location.
 If referencing other external documents, use a standard naming convention, add the document name and filename, to Table 12.1 of the SSP, and upload the documents to the secure repository with the SSP package.
-NOTE: If an external document contains sensitive system information and cannot be uploaded to the secure repository, include a statement in Table 12.1 to the effect of, “this document contains sensitive system information, but can be provided upon request for audits and assessments.”
+NOTE: If an external document contains sensitive system information and cannot be uploaded to the secure repository, include a statement in Table 12.1 to the effect of, "this document contains sensitive system information, but can be provided upon request for audits and assessments."

 #### Don't

-- **Don’t** modify the control requirement text, including the parameter assignment instructions and additional FedRAMP requirements/guidance.
-CSP responses must be documented in the “Control Summary Information” and “What is the solution and how is it implemented?” tables.
+- **Don't** modify the control requirement text, including the parameter assignment instructions and additional FedRAMP requirements/guidance.
+CSP responses must be documented in the "Control Summary Information" and "What is the solution and how is it implemented?" tables.

-- **Don’t** simply repeat or rephrase the control requirement when writing the control implementation statement.
+- **Don't** simply repeat or rephrase the control requirement when writing the control implementation statement.

-- **Don’t** reference other controls instead of providing a written control narrative.
+- **Don't** reference other controls instead of providing a written control narrative.
 Referencing related controls for _additional detail_ is acceptable, but each control needs to stand on its own with a narrative that adequately addresses the control requirement(s).

-- **Don’t** reference SSP appendices or external documents instead of providing a written control narrative.
+- **Don't** reference SSP appendices or external documents instead of providing a written control narrative.
 Referencing SSP appendices or external documents as _examples_ or for _additional detail_ is acceptable as long as the control narrative adequately addresses the control requirement(s).

-- **Don’t** copy and paste implementation statements from one control to another.
+- **Don't** copy and paste implementation statements from one control to another.
 The implementation statement should address the specific control requirement(s).
 It should not contain content that is not directly relevant to the control requirement.